Thursday, December 13, 2018

 "Newby portrays the essence of Baltimore bluegrass as a melting pot of urban and rural influences.
 Readers also watch bluegrass’ uphill battle with prejudice against its hillbilly roots."

-Preorder The Original Louisville Slugger
+Charlie Bevis' review of The Original Louisville Slugger